xcart/xcart-docs/_pages/kb_en/modules/antifraud.md

 Antifraud service assesses the fraud risk factor by processing MaxMind's GeoIP/minFraud service data via our unique algorithms.
 The algorithms are based on our substantial experience in online credit card processing and are specially adapted to be used in X-Cart shopping cart system.
 Rolled out long ago, the service proved to be extremely helpful and effective for thousands of X-Cart merchants.

-To start using the module [subscribe](https://market.x-cart.com/addons/antifraud.html#product-details-tab-Plans_and_Pricing "AntiFraud Service Connector") to one of available plans depending on the amount of requests you need to procees per.
+To start using the addon, [subscribe](https://market.x-cart.com/addons/antifraud.html#product-details-tab-Plans_and_Pricing "AntiFraud Service Connector") to one of available plans depending on the amount of requests you need to procees per.

 {% toc %}

-## AntiFraud Module Installation and Set-up.
+## AntiFraud Addon Installation and Setup

-To install the module follow instructions from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the instructions from {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-When installed proceed to the module settings page to configure it:
+Once the addon has been installed, proceed to the addon settings page to configure it:

 ![af-installed.png]({{site.baseurl}}/attachments/ref_6oaerFUv/af-installed.png)

-Module settings are devided into 3 tabs.
+The addon settings are devided into 3 tabs.
 You need to set up all of them:

 1. Settings
    ![af-settings-1.png]({{site.baseurl}}/attachments/ref_6oaerFUv/af-settings-1.png)